jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

   .. code-block:: shell

-    TypeError: function_00() takes 0 positional arguments but 1 was given
+    TypeError: function_00() TypeError: text() takes 0 positional arguments but 1 was given

   because ``function_00`` is called with ``'a'`` as input and the definition does not allow any inputs